goeaway/SeleniumFluentAPI/README.md

 Add sub `Domain` objects to a domain where you see fit, such as specific areas of a site that serve the user a specific experience, such as an admin dashboard back end or an eStore.
 Defining this structure here provides easy and clear access when defining test scripts.

 Aside from setting up these definitions, `Page` and `Domain` don't really need to do much else.
-Avoid adding test components such as `IExecution`, `IAssertion` or `IWait`, place these in extension method classes for easier access in test scripts.
+Avoid adding test components such as `IExecution`, `IAssertion` or `IWait`, instead place these in extension method classes for easier access in test scripts.
 Think of the `Domain` as a structural blueprint of your site.

 ### Usage